mandober/debrief.cs/cs.glossary.md

 ## Big Endianness
 Big endian architectures order bytes in memory with the most significant byte (MSB) of a multi-byte value in the lowest-numbered memory location.

+## Böhm-Berarducci encoding
+The typed version of Church encoding that can be used to model data structures in a typed lambda calculus (using only functions).

 ## Bounded parametric polymorphism
 Sometimes a limit on types which can be used in generics is needed and this can be achieved with bounded parametric polymorphism.
 It requires types, in order to be applicable for use with generics, to have something in common, like belonging to the same type class or to implement a common behaviour.